bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

     |--@ungrouped:
   [root@ ~]#

-The **children** string defines that the string above is a group that contains bellow group(s).
+The **children** string define that the string above is a group that contains bellow group(s).

 In Ansible syntax